chaos-mesh/website/versioned_docs/version-2.0.5/simulate-http-chaos-on-kubernetes.md

      duration: 5m
    ```

-   Based on this configuration example, Chaos Mesh will inject the `abort` fault into the specified pod for 5 minutes.
+   Based on this configuration example, Chaos Mesh injects the `abort` fault into the specified pod for 5 minutes.
 During the fault injection, the GET requests sent through port 80 in the `/api` path of the target Pod will be interrupted.

 2. After the configuration file is prepared, use `kubectl` to create the experiment: